tndatacommons/tndata_backend/tndata_backend/goals/api_docs/goalviewset_v2.md

 **API Version 2**

-Goals may be associated with multiple categories, and may contain multiple Behaviors.
+Goals may be associated with multiple categories, and they contain multiple Actions (Notifications).
 This enpoint lists an array of published goals.

 ## Fields